iluwatar/java-design-patterns/chain-of-responsibility/README.md

 **Programmatic Example**

-Translating our example with the orcs from above.
+The Orc King gives loud orders to his army.
+The closest one to react is the commander, then an officer, and then a soldier.
+The commander, officer, and soldier form a chain of responsibility.

 First, we have the `Request` class:

 ```java
 import lombok.Getter;